go-fed/activity/README.md

 `go get github.com/go-fed/activity`

+This repository supports `vgo` and is remotely verifiable.

 This repository contains three libraries for use in your golang applications:

-* An ActivityStreams Vocabulary library
+* `vocab`: An ActivityStreams Vocabulary library
-* A convenience library for the ActivityStreams Vocabulary
+* `streams`: A convenience library for the ActivityStreams Vocabulary
-* ActivityPub Social API (Client-to-Server) and Federation Protocol (Server-to-Server).
+* `pub`: ActivityPub SocialAPI (Client-to-Server) and FederateAPI (Server-to-Server)

 This library is biased.
 It forgoes understanding JSON-LD in exchange for static typing.
 It provides a large amount of default behavior to let Social,